 You can fly to Guernsey from many UK airports, or take the ferry from Poole as I did with Condor Ferries.
 This was an really easy journey taking just 3 hours, and gave me the flexibility of having my own van on the island.
 I loved having not limit on luggage (I took my paddle-board!), and relaxing with some food onboard.
 It’s also the best way to take your pet.

-For more reading about Guernsey, I recommend reading my other articles Reasons to Visit Guernsey and 10 Things you must do in Guernsey.
+For more reading about Guernsey, I recommend reading my other articles Reasons to Visit Guernsey and 10 Things you must do in Guernsey – Definitely great additions to Sark day trips from Guernsey!

 As you can tell, both islands won me over and I would find it impossible to pick.
 They both offer a different experience.
 I hope you found this comparison useful, what are your favourite things about Sark and Herm?
 I’d love to hear about it in the comments below.